rotemyohanan/time-machine/Spring/springboot.md

 @PostConstruct

-default is the **JacksonAutoConfiguration**  - duing all the marshaling and unmarshaling of the JSON, hance this is very good for web applications.
+Default is the **JacksonAutoConfiguration**  - doing all the marshaling and unmarshaling of the JSON, hance this is very good for web applications.

 When I wan to exclude a bean from the auto configuration.
+(The exclude gets and array of classes)

     @SpringBootApplication(exclude = {JacksonAutoConfiguration.class, JmxAutoConfiguration.class, WebSocketAutoConfiguration.class})

-The exclude gets and array of classes

  **HiddenHttpMethodFilter** registered by default with the **WebMvcAutoConfiguration**

-In the **application.properties** set :

-    spring.mvc.favicon.enabled=false

     RequestContextFilter

 #### @ConditionalOn...
 Annotation

-conditions - method matches() - main method in order for a component to be registered.
+conditions - method **matches()** - main method in order for a component to be registered.

 Presence or Absence of class on Classpath